 Security is of course one of the hottest topics today, and there are many things to consider when designing your vSphere networking environment.
 Luckily, many of the things you need to think about carry over from the physical networking side.
 It is still important to restrict network access just like you would in the physical world.
 One of the big things to think about is the MAC addresses of your virtual machines, and your requirements around them.
 Will the initial and effective MAC addresses always match, or is there a legitimate case where they may be different?
 This is a design choice where you will have to weigh risks and requirements.

 This, of course, is not a full list of everything you will encounter while you are designing your VMware vSphere networking environment.
-It is meant to give you ideas around the type of things you should be thinking about as you begin the VMware vSphere networking design process.
+It is meant to give you an overview of what is usually considered during the VMware vSphere infrastructure design process overall, in addition to VMware vSphere networking design.
+Remember to keep in mind the problems you are specifically trying to solve during the design process, and consider the resources you have to work with.